NewsLocal NewsYour Voice

 It’s not the first time Cleaver’s seat has been in jeopardy, he said Monday.

-He recalls being in a similar situation three years prior that failed, stating that 57 Republicans voted against the past effort.
+He recalls being in a similar situation three years prior that failed, stating 57 Republicans voted against the past effort.

-“There are a lot of people who don’t like it, but they’re remaining silent, and many of them are in the United States House of Representatives and the US Senate,” Cleaver said.
-“There’s nothing logical about it except what the president said…he needed more seats because of his fear of losing the House in next year’s election.”
+“There are a lot of people who don’t like it, but they’re remaining silent, and many of them are in the United States House of Representatives and the U.S. Senate,” Cleaver said.
+“There’s nothing logical about it except what the president said … he needed more seats because of his fear of losing the House in next year’s election.”

-Rally attendees put a lot of focus on Missouri Speaker of the House Dr. Jonathan Patterson, (R - District 30), who represents Kansas City suburbs protesters say are “most at risk in Missouri.”
+Rally attendees put a lot of focus on Missouri Speaker of the House Dr. Jonathan Patterson (R-District 30), who represents Kansas City suburbs protesters say are “most at risk in Missouri.”

 protest from across the street.png